SainsburyWellcomeCentre/neuro/docs/_sources/main/user_guide/tools/manual_segmentation.md.txt

 `/home/analysis/cellfinder_output/registration/`)

 ##### The following options may also need to be used:
-* `--save-image` Store the resulting segmented region image (e.g. for inspecting in 2D. (default: False)
 * `--preview` Preview the segmented regions in brainrender (default:False)
 * `--debug` Debug mode.
 Will increase verbosity of logging and save all intermediate files for diagnosis of software issues. (default: False)